FOREX-Euro licks wounds as focus shifts from Greece to Spain

 “The situation is quite obvious.
 If they can’t come up with a viable solution soon, the European crisis will morph into a global one and the euro would slowly head towards parity against the dollar,” he said.

-The euro climbed 0.3 percent to $1.2611, having tumbled from a one-month high of $1.2748 in its worst showing in nearly three weeks.
+The euro stood at $1.2603, having tumbled from a one-month high of $1.2748 in its worst showing in nearly three weeks.
 It hit the peak after parties supporting Greece’s international bailout gained enough votes to form a ruling coalition in Athens.

 Spain, the euro zone’s fourth-largest economy and more than twice the size of bailed-out euro zone partners Greece, Portugal and Ireland combined, is at the centre of a market storm as it struggles with a deep recession and bank sector restructuring.